-- · Skirt: STS plaid, worn just above the knee (no more than 3 inches). - · Blouse/Shirt: White Peter Pan collar blouse; white or dark green, short or long-sleeve polo, plain or with STS logo; white long-sleeve T-neck.
+- Skirt: STS plaid, worn just above the knee (no more than 3 inches). - Blouse/Shirt: White Peter Pan collar blouse; white or light green, short or long-sleeve polo, with STS logo; white long-sleeve T-neck.
 Shirts must be tucked in at Mass and all polos must have the St. Therese logo. - Pants: Full-length navy, pleated or flat front, neat and intact without fraying.
-No cargo-style, yoga-style, jogger, or low waist slacks allowed.
-No sweatpant/athletic stretch material. - · Leggings: Must be solid navy or black full-length, straight leg.
-No flared, wide-leg or 3⁄4-length, Capri-style leggings permitted.
-Leggings may only be worn under jumpers and skirts/skorts. - · Walking Shorts/Skorts: Solid navy or STS plaid, knee-length Shorts not allowed between November 1 and March 31.
-No shorts on Mass days. - · Bike Shorts: Solid navy or black to be worn under jumper and navy skirts only. - · Sweater: Solid navy, unadorned cardigan, V-neck, crew or V-neck vest style. - · Sweatshirt: St. Therese logo sweatshirts that are solid navy, grey, or white and not specified as "spirit wear" on the spirit wear website.
-Sweaters preferred on Mass days, but STS sweatshirts are okay. - · Tights: Solid opaque, white, black or navy only. - Socks: Socks must be worn daily and show above the shoes.
-No distracting or distasteful designs. - · Shoes: Girls may wear athletic shoes.
-Solid brown, navy or black dress shoes, closed-toe and full back, with no more than 1 inch heel, such as Mary Jane's or Oxfords.
-Socks must be worn with ALL shoes.
-No slippers.
-No boots: Ugg-style, riding, or Wellies-style; no light-up shoes, shoes with wheels, Crocs-style or sandals.
+No cargostyle, yoga-style, jogger, or low waist slacks allowed.
+No sweatpants/athletic stretch material.

-- ·Make-up, Nail Polish and Jewelry: Should be modest and of inconspicuous nature.
-No excessive or distracting jewelry is permitted. - · Blazers must be worn at Mass and other noted special occasions with light blue or white polo only underneath.
+- Leggings: Must be solid navy or black full-length, straight leg.
+No flared, wide-leg or 3/4-length, Capri-style leggings permitted.
+Leggings may only be worn under jumpers and skirts/skorts. - Shorts/Skorts: Solid navy or STS plaid, knee-length Shorts not allowed between November 1 and March 31.
+No shorts on Mass days. - Bike Shorts: Solid navy or black to be worn under jumper and navy skirts only. - Sweater: Solid navy, unadorned cardigan, V-neck, crew or V-neck vest style. - Tights: Solid opaque, white, black or navy only. - Make-up, Nail Polish and Jewelry: Should be modest and of inconspicuous nature.
+No excessive or distracting jewelry is permitted. - Blazers must be worn at Mass and other noted special occasions with light blue or white polo only underneath.